linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

 ### 07.02.2023 (announcement - LS AI)
+- Hard at work!
+We're building lots of experimental APKs and our own voice assistant is making great progress.
+Watch this space! 🔥🤖 #APK #VoiceAssistant #Innovation

+### 07.02.2023 (announcement - LS AI)
 - Exciting news for #Linkspreed fans!
 The team is working hard to bring you a new, more advanced voice assistant.
 Stay tuned for more updates! 🎤🤖 #VoiceAssistant #AI #Innovation

 ### 07.02.2023 (announcement - LS AI)